user-docs/userdocs_clients/docs/step_form_click.md

+The Click Step type clicks an element on a page.
+It has built in waits and retries.
+If the element doesn't render immediately, UserDocs will wait for it to appear before attempting to click.
+If this fails, UserDocs will wait and retry ten times, waiting longer on each retry.

-The Click Step type is used to click on elements in a page.
+Selecting Click from the Step Type select input will cause the Click form to render, displaying these fields:The Click Step type is used to click on elements in a page.
 Selecting Click from the Step Type select input will cause the Click form to render, displaying these fields:

 ![New Step Form Reference](images/step_form_reference_click.png)